margaretmf/margaretmf.github.io/creativewriting.md

 Your job is not confined by your job title, your social status, your place.
 Your place is in the land of the divine, where ideas in your heart continuously unfold, and are not limited by the job or opinion of others.

+A world not centered around me but centered around my neighbor's eyes: filter, perspective, viewpoint

 <br>

 ## Present, Past ##